The story of THE ORIGINAL West Coast maple syrup all started here in acme, washington.

 The new equipment transformed what was possible.
 Neil built out a proper sugar shack with a reverse osmosis system that concentrated the sap before cooking, cutting processing time dramatically.
 The family installed miles of collection tubing through the woods, connecting trees to a vacuum-powered extraction system.

-They became the first WSDA-licensed commercial producer of bigleaf maple syrup—establishing the regulatory framework for an industry that didn't yet exist.
+The first commercially-licensed bigleaf maple syrup producer in the United States —establishing the regulatory framework for an industry that didn't yet exist.

 Soon, Neil's Bigleaf Maple Syrup was showing up alongside Devin's farm products in fine dining kitchens from the Canadian border to Portland.
 Chefs couldn't keep it in stock.
 The flavor profile—subtler than Eastern maple, with those signature vanilla and caramel undertones—became a secret weapon for bartenders, pastry chefs, and anyone looking to add something genuinely unique to their menu.